hapax/hapax.github.io/assets/visual-qft.md

 where we summed using a geometric series and the fact that $s - t$ is an integer.
 Thus, the $|\chi^s_d\rangle$ form an orthonormal basis.
-We give a slightly more elegant group-theoretic motivation below.
+We give a slightly elegant (optional) motivation from group theory below.

 ---